lucywyman/recipes/desserts/_posts/2017-04-10-lavender-blackberry-scones.md

 Scones are best the day they’re made, and though they can be frozen and lightly reheated in the oven if you need a future treat.

+These go especially well with some lemon icing!